GPRSBirkbeck/BarrowsTodoApp/README.md

    3. Think about the domain layer one more time - I could add useCases, but this feels like overkill.
    4. review gradle - do I have any unneeded dependencies?
 Not sure this matters for this task.
    5. Add instructions on how to use this app into this README (also check for punctuation - I don't care if I end lines with dots, just make it consistent).
 Done"
    6. Add a datastore of test/dummy data for the assessor to use - I think for this, maybe just have a button they can click to populate the list.
 Hide the button if the list is not empty.
+Done!
    7. Reread the instructions one more time, did I do what they asked for?
    8. Check threading one more time.
 Done.
    9. Make it clear in commit history now that basics are complete.